Murray County, Georgia: Unincorporated communities

 The community takes its name from nearby Sumac Creek.
 A variant spelling is "Sumach".
 A post office called Sumach was established in 1878, and remained in operation until 1907.
 The town was hit by a tornado on April 12, 2020, which killed eight people in and around the town and was rated EF2.

 Media

-Murray County, Georgia has been featured in an Independent Lens series documenting bullying.
+Murray County, Georgia was featured in an Independent Lens series documenting bullying.

+Politics

+As of the 2020s, Murray County is a strongly Republican voting county, voting 85% for Donald Trump in 2024.
+For elections to the United States House of Representatives, Murray County is part of Georgia's 14th congressional district, currently represented by Clay Fuller.
+For elections to the Georgia State Senate, Murray County is part of District 54.
+For elections to the Georgia House of Representatives, Murray County is part of District 6.